embatbr/appletini/README.md

 The tiny mock Apple Store.

-Appletini is a mock Apple Store.
+Appletini is a mock Apple Store for the Catho/Seek coding test.
+The specifications can be found [here](./GDP-Programming.pdf).
 It may be composed of one or more RESTful services (e.g., front-end and back-end microservices).

 ## Branches